nim-lang/Nim/web/news/nim_community_survey_results.rst

     <img src="../assets/news/images/survey/nim_displeasing.png" alt="What aspects of Nim do you find most displeasing?" style="width:100%"/>
   </a>

 It was only natural to ask this question.
-This is almost a perfect opposite of the previous answers, with almost 50% of respondents selecting "Debugging Tools" as the most displeasing aspect of Nim.
+The results are almost perfectly opposite to the previous question's answers, with almost 50% of respondents selecting "Debugging Tools" as the most displeasing aspect of Nim.
 With "Documentation" and "Testing Tools" in second and third place respectively.
 There is also a much larger number of "Other" answers to this question.